-3. Write down the changes in weight of the tree and the soil.
+3. Write down the changes in mass of the tree and the soil.

-WEIGHT CHANGE OF TREE WEIGHT CHANGE OF SOIL +164 lbs - 1 lb
+MASS CHANGE OF TREE MASS CHANGE OF SOIL +164 lbs - 1 lb

 4. How would you explain the results that von Helmont found?
 Where does the majority of a plant's mass come from if not the soil?